twilio/twilio-cli/README.md

 1. From the project specified with the `-p` parameter
 1. From environment variables, if set
-1. From the default project, if it exists
+1. From the active project, if it exists

 ### Step 2 - Explore